edgarcoime/cthulhu/README.md

-# cthulhu
+# Cthulhu

-A sample Microservice Application
+A sample Microservice Application that demonstrates Infrastracture as Code (IAC) and a CI CD pipeline using Jenkins